BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

 and significant effort has been taken to prevent accidental misuse of the API in ways that could lead to accidental signatures or loss of key material.

+The resulting signatures are valid Schnorr signatures as described in [2].

 # Theory

-In MuSig all participants contribute key material to a single signing key, using the equation
+In MuSig all signers contribute key material to a single signing key, using the equation

     P = sum_i µ_i - P_i

-where `P_i` is the public key of the `i`th participant and `µ_i` is a so-called _MuSig coefficient_ computed according to the following equation
+where `P_i` is the public key of the `i`th signer and `µ_i` is a so-called _MuSig coefficient_ computed according to the following equation

     L = H(P_1 || P_2 || ... || P_n)